This post may contain affiliate links. Please see our disclosure policy for more details.

 Step 6: Top the casserole evenly with slices of provolone cheese.
 Bake for 10-15 minutes until the cheese melts.

-- Use lean ground beef to prevent excess grease, or drain it well before adding back to the dish.
+- Use lean ground beef to prevent excess grease, or drain it well before adding back to the casserole for a healthier, lighter dish.

-- Just like with lasagna, let the casserole sit for at least 5 minutes before serving so it’s easier to scoop.
+- Let it rest before serving.
+Just like with lasagna, let the casserole sit for at least 5 minutes before serving so it’s easier to scoop and let the flavors set.

 Serving Suggestions